solliancenet/azure-synapse-analytics-workshop-300/day-02/lab03-dw-optimization-part-1.md

     </dsql_query>
     ```

 4. Try running a more complex query and investigate the execution plan and execution steps.
-Here is an example of a more complex query you can use:
+Here is an example of a more complex query you can use (where `SUFFIX` is your **student ID**):

     ```sql
     SELECT